johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 ### First in the church  ###

-Through these *pioneering* roles, of ambassador and architect, apostles are rightly considered *first* amongst the Messianic Community.[^cf33] Yet Paul identifies his apostolic, missionary service with being *put on display at the end of the procession*.[^cf34]
+Through these *pioneering* roles, of ambassador and architect, apostles are rightly considered *first* amongst the Messianic Community.[^cf33] Yet Paul, as one who experienced many trials and tribulations in his apostolic work[^cf34], identifies his apostolic, missionary service with being *put on display at the end of the procession*.[^cf35]

--	Paul, as one who experienced many trials and tribulations in his apostolic work[^cf35], is referring to the need for apostolic missionaries to be ready to persevere in the face of all kinds of difficult challenges, even embracing humiliation where necessary, for the furtherance of the message of the Messiah.
+-	Paul is referring to the need for apostolic missionaries to be ready to persevere in the face of all kinds of difficult challenges, even embracing humiliation where necessary, for the furtherance of the message of the Messiah.

--	Thus, through their sacrificial dedication, endurance of suffering, embrace of humility and deep-seated reliance upon the power of the Holy Spirit, apostolic, missionary workers provide a profound example, to the whole Messianic Community, of our shared calling to faithful missional service[^cf36].
+-	Through such sacrificial dedication, endurance of suffering, embrace of humility and deep-seated reliance upon the power of the Holy Spirit, apostolic workers represent a profound example to the whole Messianic Community, of our *shared calling* to faithful missional service[^cf36].

 ### Summary: Pioneering in power ###